augusto-herrmann/augusto-herrmann.github.io/_posts/2022-12-20-update-on-senacons-decision-on-metas-data-sharing.md

 United States Congress, or the
 [half a billion Facebook users data leak in April 2021](https://www.wired.com/story/facebook-data-leak-500-million-users-phone-numbers/).

-## No. 4: let's claim that another report says what it doesn't say
+## Argument no. 4: let's claim that another report says what it doesn't say

 Now this is interesting.
 The fact that a case against Meta has already been concluded this year by the ANPD was not known to me and did not